 - Post Trial/Appeal Phase: At judgment in the trial, prior to filing appellate briefs

-Business owners often relate to me their frustrations over past lawsuits they were involved in; and it is usually not that the end result of the litigation that was unsatisfactory, but, rather, that the result did not justify the resources expended on the litigation.
+As a litigation attorney, business owners often relate to me their frustrations over past lawsuits they were involved in; and it is usually not that the end result of the litigation that was unsatisfactory, but, rather, that the result did not justify the resources expended on the litigation.
 This is entirely an issue of Case Valuation.

 Owners are necessarily passionate about their businesses.
 Maintaining peace of mind during the litigation process is mostly dependent on being adequately informed or the risks and benefits of each course of action–in objective, substantiated, and monetary terms–at every stage of the lawsuit.